 The quadriceps tendon is a large-sized tendon positioned above the kneecap.
 A partial injury can occur during sports or those who engage in active lifestyles.
 The signs of the injury might cause steadily increasing knee pain.

-How is a quadriceps tendon rupture treated?
+Treatment for a quadriceps tendon rupture

 - Knee brace or immobilizer